 Why practice ethical leadership?
 When and by whom should ethical leadership be practiced?
 How do you practice ethical leadership?
+Specific components of ethical leadership Consider a dilemma: You’re the director of a community-based human services organization that includes sites in several towns.
+Or think about this: You get wind from a contact at a foundation about a grant possibility that would be perfect for a collaboration with another organization.
 Implementing an Ethics Program in the Workplace.
 Every organization needs a set of ethics policies and procedures to describe how the ethical values are to be implemented.

 These policies and procedures are the means by which the organization communicates expectations and requirements to its employees.
 Once ethics policies and procedures are in place, the organization should develop measurements for determining if its ethical standards are being maintained and if those standards are yielding the desired results.
 12 Steps to Building a Best-practices Ethics Program - Workforce Magazine.
 Conducting an Ethics Audit.
 Jan.

 To be effective, they must be supported by procedures, communications efforts, and cultural attributes.
 While the principal drivers for such programs are laws and regulations which offer leniency to companies with good C&E programs, there are further reasons to embrace C&E and make it a priority.
 C&E program law is to some extent the codification of sound management practices.
+While these programs mostly originated in the US, other countries are increasingly passing legislation to encourage or require C&E programs, making this area truly global in nature.
 Six Components of a Great Corporate Culture.
 The benefits of a strong corporate culture are both intuitive and supported by social science.